michelled/weavly.org/src/activities/rescue-mission.md

 ---
-title: Rescue Mission
+title: "Mission: Rescue "
 type: On-Screen
-experience: No Coding Experience
+experience: Unplugged Coding Experience
 subject: Games
+relatedActivities:
+  - "Mission: Visiting Animals"
+  - "Mission: Hunting the sunken treasure"
-description: This activity involves building a sequence to reach a goal.
+description: This multi-level activity challenges players to build a sequence to complete a mission.
-whatYouNeed: |-
+whatYouNeed: >-
   ### Tools

   Computer with internet access

   ### Skills

-  N/A
+  Basic understanding of sequencing vocabulary, directions, and understanding of the selected coding environment

   ### Environment

-  Any
+  Weavly coding environment

   ### Support

-  Depends on the learner, could be independent or require assistance
+  Adult moderator and one or more players
 books:
   - title: Have You Seen My Dragon
     author: Steve Light
     coverImage: /assets/media/have-you-seen-my-dragon.jpg
+    link: /learn/resources/picture-book-list/
 ---
-## Objectives

 ## Description

 These are a series of activities that add to the complexity of building a program.
 In the initial missions, learners can only use Forward action blocks.
 In the following missions, learners need to use Turns at different degrees to complete their missions.